Lucie Rose Donlan Sizzles In Lace Bikini & Cowboy Boots

 Lucie Rose Donlan shared a brand new bikini pic to her Instagram feed today.
-The blonde paired her swimsuit with cowboy boots for an unconventional and eye-catching look.
+The blond paired her swimsuit with cowboy boots for an unconventional and eye-catching look.

 The surfer-model was seen standing with her right shoulder facing the camera.
 She propped up her right foot on top of a small ottoman that appeared to be made of natural materials.
 Meanwhile, she left her hands by her sides while glancing over at the camera.